20 Tips For VLC Player Users

 Ever wanted to have a video playing as your desktop wallpaper?
 There is a simple way to toggle this using VLC.
 Go to Tools > Preference.
 Click on Video and under the Output drop down box, select DirectX (DirectDraw) video output.
 Save and restart VLC.
 The next time you play a video, an option will appear on the right-click menu under Video to play as a Set as Wallpaper.
 Choose it and the video will then start playing as your desktop background.

 You can add your own watermarks on a video through VLC, bypassing a need for a dedicated video editor to do so.
 Do remember though that you will need to use VLC’s recording feature to save the video with the watermark.

-To start, go to Tools > Effects and Filters.
-Click on the Video Effects tab and under the Overlay tab, you will get options to either add in your logo or a simple text to the video.
+- Under the Overlay tab, you will get options to either add in your logo or a simple text to the video

 13. Play Video As ASCII Characters

 For a bit of fun, VLC allows you to display a video all in ACSII characters.
 To enable this fun feature, here’s what you do: